HazemHussein14/Template-2/README.md

 If you would like to contribute to the Kasper Template, you can fork the repository, make your changes, and submit a pull request.

-## License

-The Kasper Template is licensed under the MIT License.
-See the LICENSE file for more information.